sp-soul/sp-soul.github.io/_posts/2022-04-26-handling-a-team-with-unlimited-holidays.md

 > If you are *given* 25 days holiday that are *yours* to take, then you are subconsciously motivated to take them. **It’s some kind of psychological quirk of ownership** – when something belongs to you, then you immediately value it far more highly.

-This makes sense - 'unlimited' means there’s all this possibility - so much choice - that you never choose.
+This makes sense - 'unlimited' means there’s all this possibility, and so much choice, that you never actually choose.
 If you’re offered “use it or lose it”, you typically use it.
 In doing that, despite its rigid structure, it ensures people are taking a sensible amount of time off to rest and recover.

 > The lack of a number – the very concept of unlimited – potentially means you don’t value that holiday time in the same way.
 You have all the time off in the world, and all the time to take it in… so you don’t.
 {:.answer}